tech-advantage/edc-help-viewer/src/assets/config_readme.md

 + `limit`: To set a limit of the number of results
 + `exact-match`: To set if the results should match exactly with the search

-+ **"useHttpdServer"**: Set this property as true if you're using edc-help-ng along with edc-httpd project (https://github.com/tech-advantage/edc-httpd-java). edc-httpd serves the documentation while exposing an enhanced search web-service.
++ **"useHttpServer"**: Set this property as true if you're using edc-help-ng along with edc-httpd project (https://github.com/tech-advantage/edc-httpd-java). edc-httpd serves the documentation while exposing an enhanced search web-service.

 + **"collapseTocAsDefault"**: Set this property as true if you want display TOC list collapsed by default.